see-insight/dash-segment/README.md

 # dash-segment

 Repository for building a Image annotation Graphical User Interface using Dash.
-This interface is starting fromt he segmentation example provided by plotly (makers of Dash).
+This interface is starting from the segmentation example provided by plotly (makers of Dash).

 ## Installation Instructions